Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 Select the icon representing your species of interest from the 42 most popular species.

-A table of the genome assemblies for that species is shown.
+You will see a table of the genome assemblies for that species.

 Pick the genome assembly you are interested in by marking the box to the left of an assembly and selecting the Add button.